10 Things To Know About Tax Planning

-Everyone is busy getting their taxes organized and files for 2010.
+Everyone is busy getting their taxes organized and files ready.
 IF you have not done so already, there’s only one month left so it’s time to get cracking.

 As much as the focus is on the past year, it’s an opportune time to start thinking about the current year as a real opportunity to do some tax planning.
 Rather than re-invent the wheel, I thought I would share some of my past articles on taxes and help you think more about planning than preparation.